Recipe - Pumpkin Soup

 - Add minced garlic, celery and onion.
 Sautee until onions soften.

-- Stir in chicken stock, coconut milk, and pumpkin puree.
+- Stir in chicken stock, evaporated milk, and pumpkin puree.
 Bring to a boil, then reduce heat to low.

 - Add curry powder, chili powder and cinnamon and allow to simmer for about 20 minutes. (*If using raw pumpkin, simmer until pumpkin softens.
 Use a blender to puree in small batches)